In Living Color (1990 – 1994)

 #laughbreak features scenes from great old school TV shows, movies and more that are designed to give you a “laugh break” during your busy workday.

 Let’s go back to 1990 for this hilarious, ground-breaking show.
 Below you’re going to find some of the best sketches from the show including Homie The Clown, Fire Marshall Bill, Wanda, Anton Jackson, Tommy Davidson parodies of Michael Jackson, MC Hammer, Jim Carrey’s Vanilla Ice parody and more.,

 Fox took chances back in the day.
-As they were building the network, buying up stations around the country, they delivered different types of show to America.
+As they were building the network, buying up stations around the country, they delivered different types of shows to America.
 From Married With Children to the Tracey Ullman Show, 21 Jump Street, Melrose Place, Beverly Hills 90210 and more.

 One of the best and by far one of the funniest TV shows ever at their peak was In Living Color.